Manu Dagher

-Manu Dagher (born 12 October 1984) is a Liberian-Dutch footballer who plays as a striker.
+Manu Dagher (born 12 October 1984) is a Liberian former footballer who played as a striker.
 He is signed to Waltham Forest in England and was also a member of the Liberia national football team.

 Club career

 Dagher played for the Baronie and Heerenveen youth teams.
 He was released by Eerste Divisie side FC Dordrecht after the 2007/08 season and in September 2009 he signed a contract with Dutch non-league side Kozakken Boys from Werkendam.
 Dagher stated he still wanted to succeed in football.
 He scored on his debut in a 3-5 away win at Zwaluwen '30.

 In August 2011 he signed for Waltham Forest.

 Personal life

-He left his native and war-torn Liberia by himself in 2002 to end up in a Dutch camp for pro club seekers near Breda.
+He left his native Liberia by himself in 2002, ending up in a Dutch camp for pro club seekers near Breda.
 In Holland he later met his future wife Maima and they later had two children called Cheyenne and Nadim Dagher.